CAMeL-Lab/arafix_ocr/README.md

 Note: occasionally, the predicted output for a line will contain an impossible scenario such as: A #l# #a.
 Here, the 'A' token says that it is completely independent (A la), but the '#l#' that follows it says that it should be connected to the 'A' (Ala).
 In these cases, the default decoding decision is to split the word.

   - evaluate.py: This module uses ced_word_alignment tool to align the ground truth against ocr and predicted.
 Then it calculates word error rate using the following formula: (subs + deletions + insertions) / (subs + deletions + correct words)

+## Contact us

+For any queries or concerns regarding the tool, feel free to contact us (the authors of the tool) on the following channels:
+- Aizaz Ansari (aizaz.ansari@nyu.edu)
+- Anas Jawed (anas.jawed@nyu.edu)